Skip To Main Content

 History

-Geography is the primary focus of sixth grade, followed by American Studies and Washington State History in seventh grade.
-In eighth grade, students explore the development of belief systems and ethics by looking at world religions in the past and present day.
+Geography is the primary focus of 6th grade, followed by American Studies and Washington State History in 7th grade.
+In 8th grade, students explore the development of belief systems and ethics by looking at world religions in the past and present.

 The PNW Book of the Dead Project